MakineniSuryaTej/AWS-Learning/README.md

 - Cloud Computing models: Infrastructure as a Service (building blocks), Software as a Service, and Platform as a Service.
 - Cloud Deployment models: Private cloud, public cloud, and Hybrid cloud (clouds connected via VPN or direct connect).
 - AWS Availability Zones: One or more discrete data centers with redundant power, networking, and connectivity in an AWS region.
-- **A region is global and is made up of two or more AZs.
+- **A region is global and comprises two or more AZs.
 An AZ is made up of multiple data centers.
 Multi-AZ deployments provide high availability and fault tolerance.**

 > Cloud Adoption Framework
 - It has 4 domains: Technology, Process, Organization, and Product.